 - Be Loving to Your Children.
 You cannot view your kids as an accident or as an inconvenient expense.
 Children are wonderful gifts that change your life for the better.
 Children respond to emotions, both positive and negative.
 They feed off of your affection and starve when there is an absence of it.
 I can’t imagine my life before my children can along.

 - Be the Model to Your Children.
 Children learn by watching you.
 The way you treat their mother is the example they see for all future relationships.
-Adi and I make it a point to show a good example of a healthy relationship to our kids.
+When I was married, I would make it a point to try to show a good example of a healthy relationship to our kids.
 I’m not perfect and I make mistakes.
 I even tell my kids that I made a mistake if I am truly wrong about something.
 If you are abusive in your relationship, I believe there is a special kind of hell awaiting you (not to mention you’ll probably arrive there with Mr. Man’s shoe strategically placed in your posterior).

 - Be Responsible.
 Even if you are not with the mother of your children, you must still take responsibility for whom you have produced.
 And it is more than financial.
 See Point #4.